Track Down Free Nevada Divorce Records

 Find out if someone in Nevada is divorced, free of charge.

-Look up free Nevada divorce records made available to the public due to the Nevada Public Records Act and the Federal Freedom of Information Act (FOIA).
+Look up free Nevada divorce records made available to the public due to the Nevada Public Records Act and the federal Freedom of Information Act (FOIA).

 Citizens need these vital records for several reasons, including verifying the relationship status of a fiancé, name changes, or genealogy research.

-Divorce records are largely strewn over state and county agencies and, in many cases, may be accessed at no cost.
+Divorce records in Nevada are largely strewn over state and county agencies and, in many cases, may be accessed at no cost.
 Having the right understanding and search tools is vital to successfully finding and retrieving these records.
 Patrons can locate these records with a quick search, regardless of which public agency holds them.

 Are Divorce Records in Nevada Accessible to the Public?